-Rating 0 1 2 3 Element E Do intentional conversations inform planning impacting the school environment?
-Conversations impacting the school environment are not held Few conversations inform planning that impacts school environment Informal conversations inform planning that impacts school environment Intentional conversations inform planning that impacts school environment ongoing professional student success.
-The school is in the early stages of learning about trauma and exploring trauma sensitive practices to support student success.
-The school has provided some professional learning opportunities on trauma sensitive practices and has started to implement trauma sensitive practices to support student success.
+Rating 0 1 2 3 Conversations impacting the school environment are not held Few conversations inform planning that impacts school environment Informal conversations inform planning that impacts school environment Intentional conversations inform planning that impacts school environment Element F Does the school have ongoing professional learning opportunities on trauma sensitive practices and a structured, ongoing process of implementing trauma sensitive practices to support student success? practices to support student success. to support student The school has provided some professional learning opportunities on trauma sensitive practices and has started to implement trauma sensitive practices to support student success.
 The school has ongoing professional learning opportunities on trauma sensitive practices and has a structured, ongoing process of implementing trauma sensitive practices to support student success.